khushi-411/minimal-mistakes/index.md

+---
+title: "Greetings To You!"
+excerpt: ""
+author_profile: true
+layout : single_index
+redirect_from:
+    - /about/
+    - /about.html
+---

 Hey Everyone!
 This is Khushi Agrawal, I’m a pre-final year student pursuing my graduation from IIIT-NR in Data Science & Artificial Intelligence.
 Currently, I’m doing an internship at The Quansight Labs!
 I’m working on adding Benchmarks to NumPy Library.
+I love to learn new things.

+### Technical Skills

+* **Programming Language:** C++, Python, C
+* **Libraries & Frameworks:** NumPy, Pandas, Matplotlib, Seaborn, Bokeh, OpenCV, PyTorch, Scikit-Learn
+* **Platform:** Linux, Windows

+### Extra-Curricular Interests

 Apart from technical stuff, I love to draw different types of arts (majorly landscape & zentangle).
 I also love traveling and reading books.
 I love to learn different things from different people and that’s the reason why I love working in a team which leads me diving into The Open Source World<3!

-Any kind of discussions related to the above topics are most welcome in my Mail box or Linkedin!